The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 As you spend more time with your griddle and experiment with different recipes, you will also learn about which temperatures work best for different foods to suit your own personal tastes.

-I hope this Blackstone temperature guide will come in handy.
+I hope this Blackstone grill temperature guide will come in handy.

 Practice makes perfect when cooking on the griddle, so get out and experiment.